-'''

-Add the ''default_user'' from /etc/cloud/cloud.cfg.

-This is also the default behavior of cloud-init when no 'users' key

-is provided.

-users:

-- default

---- Example2 ---

-Add the 'admingroup' with members 'root' and 'sys' and an empty

-group cloud-users.

-groups:

-- admingroup: [root, sys]

-- cloud-users
+- gh:TheRealFalcon

---- Example3 ---
+--- Example4 ---

 Skip creation of the <default> user and only create newsuper.

 Password-based login is rejected, but the github user TheRealFalcon

-and the launchpad user falcojr can SSH as newsuper.
-The default
+and the launchpad user falcojr can SSH as newsuper. doas/opendoas

-shell for newsuper is bash instead of system default.
+is configured to permit this user to run commands as other users

+(without being prompted for a password) except not as root.

 users:

 - name: newsuper

 gecos: Big Stuff

 groups: users, admin

-sudo: ALL=(ALL) NOPASSWD:ALL

-shell: /bin/bash
+doas:

+- permit nopass newsuper

+- deny newsuper as root

 lock_passwd: true

 ssh_import_id:

-- lp:falcojr

 - gh:TheRealFalcon

---- Example4 ---
+--- Example5 ---

 On a system with SELinux enabled, add youruser and set the

 SELinux user to 'staff_u'.
 When omitted on SELinux, the system will

 select the configured default SELinux user.

 users:

 - default

 - name: youruser

 selinux_user: staff_u

---- Example5 ---
+--- Example6 ---

 To redirect a legacy username to the <default> user for a

 distribution, ssh_redirect_user will accept an SSH connection and

 emit a message telling the client to ssh as the <default> user.

 SSH clients will get the message:

 users:

+'''

+'''

 - default

 - name: nosshlogins

 ssh_redirect_user: true

-'''

-'''

---- Example6 ----
+--- Example7 ---

 Override any ''default_user'' config in /etc/cloud/cloud.cfg with

 supplemental config options.

 This config will make the default user to mynewdefault and change

 the user to not have sudo rights.

 ssh_import_id: [chad.smith]

 user:

 name: mynewdefault

 sudo: null

---- Example7 ---
+--- Example8 ---

 Avoid creating any ''default_user''.

 users: []

 '''